Mood

 Those hypomanic highs must be fun.

-Yes, definitely, but we are learning that many people who are hypomanic can be irritable, your classic road rage cases.
+Yes, definitely, but we are learning that many people who are hypomanic can be dysphoric, your classic road rage cases.
 Otherwise, one can define hypomania as "life of the party" behavior with "salesperson of the month" productivity.
-Unfortunately, because everything seems so "right" in a state of hypomania, people experiencing these episodes are unaware that there is anything wrong, and fail to seek help.
-Nothing lasts forever, however, and inevitably there is a crash into depression or an escalation into mania.
+Nothing lasts forever, however.
+Things may settle down with no bad effects, but in many cases hypomnia ia followed by a crash into depression or an escalation into mania.
 People with bipolar I often experience hypomania as a prelude to mania.

 What are the symptoms of cyclothymia?